 The program is designed to foster self-confidence and physical conditioning in new cadets by creating training situations, stressful enough to demonstrate that they are capable of performing tasks, which surpass their previously self-imposed mental and physical limits.
-New cadets can expect to run distances (as much as 5 miles), conduct a forced march up a mountain, fight with pugil sticks, make a high-level entry into water, negotiate a number of group and individual obstacles, run two obstacle courses, and rock climb and rappel (approximately 150 feet).
+New cadets can expect to run distances (as much as 4 miles), conduct a march up a mountain, negotiate a number of group and individual obstacles, run obstacle courses, and rock climb and rappel (approximately 150 feet).

-The day-to-day operation of the program is administered by upperclass cadets (cadre) in order to provide opportunities in leading and teaching activities, which have calculated elements of risk, making safety and professionalism paramount.
+The day-to-day operation of the program is administered by upper-class cadets (cadre) to provide opportunities in leadership and teaching activities, which have calculated elements of risk, making safety and professionalism paramount.
 Many of the activities are derivatives of "Outward Bound" and various military training programs.